Wymington: Grade I listed buildings

-In the mid-14th century the only grade I listed building in the village, the Parish Church of St. Lawrence, was built.
-The church was constructed at the behest of John Curteys, a wealthy manor holder and mayor of the wool staple of Calais.
+One grade I listed building is located in the village, the Parish Church of St. Lawrence.
+The medieval Gothic church was constructed in 1377 at the behest of John Curteys, a wealthy manor holder and mayor of the wool staple of Calais.
 It was built in the decorated style and is noted for its brasses and surviving late Medieval art, including a large doom painted over the chancel arch.
 Curteys died in 1391 and was buried in the church.
-The church is also home to the tomb of Sir Thomas Brounflet, cupbearer for Richard II.
+The church is also home to the tomb of Sir Thomas Brounflete, cupbearer for Richard II and holder of the Wymington Manor.
+The funerary brass for Brounflete and his wife, Margaret, has been the subject of some academic study.
+It is considered one of the best late medieval depictions of a knight in full plate armor.

 Grade II listed buildings

 Three buildings in Wymington are Grade II listed: